 Well, we can guess why that scene plays out in such a manner.

 It feels as though writer Steven W. Carabatsos has not been quite enough

-of an architect in his writing style, and too much of a gardener
+of an architect in his writing style.
+Instead he's been too much of a

-where story development shapes itself as you write.
-It feels as though
+"gardener", where story development shapes itself as you write.
+It feels

 no high energy climax, no action-adventure final challenge in implementing